Authentic Autographs - Handprint and Signature - Tegata

 For additional autographs without handprints check here.

-Hakuho Red tegata must be an early tegata as it carries no special red stamps generally included on the highest ranking wrestlers.
-It also has a Hakuho picture and name on a sticker included at the top left.
+Hakuho Red tegata is an early tegata as it carries no special red stamps generally included on the highest ranking wrestlers.
+Please note a couple light marks above his autograph along with a bit of discoloration due to age.
+Edges are in great shape.